ronanaw/gitHub-commits/README.md

 Click on the function named RUN
 Enter parameters as follows:

-- Per_page: 1
+- `Per_page`: 1
-- Since: start date of commits (e.g Yesterday`s date or any other date before ‘until date below’: 2021-05-26)
+- `Since`: start date of commits (e.g Yesterday's date or any other date before ‘until date below’: 2021-05-26)
-- Until: end date of commits (e.g Today`s date : 2021-05-27)
+- `Until`: end date of commits (e.g Today's date : 2021-05-27)